brianlaihkhk/sample-multi-channel-chatroom/README.md

     - AWS-cli
     - AWS IAM setup with AWS Lambda deployment capability
     - AWS VPC setup that AWS Lambda is able to connect to public and to MongoDB
-    - AWS Kinesis / AWS MSK / Apache Kafka server
+    - Amq / RabbitMq server
     - AWS ApiGateway
     - AWS ECS / EKS / Kubernetes
     - nodejs